boudiccaeceni/100-days-of-code/log.md

 ### Day 12: February 24, 2020

 **Today's Intentions**: Not much time so just to work through more of the git module.
-Not enough tiem to get into the sie building.
+Not enough time to get into the site building.

 **Thoughts**: Wednesday and Thursday I will dedicate to the site - to try and get it done very early in March.
 Before 5th.